gem-pasteur/macsyfinder/doc/input.rst

                         Path to the systems definition files.

   -r RES_SEARCH_DIR, --research-search RES_SEARCH_DIR
-                        Path to the directory where to store TXSScan search results directories.
+                        Path to the directory where to store MacSyFinder search results directories.

   --research-search-suffix RES_SEARCH_SUFFIX